UCD4IDS/TetrapodsRegistry/README.md

 ### Update an existing package

-To just upload a new version of `MyFavPkg` to the registry, first
+To just upload a new version of `MyFavPkg` to the registry,

 - push all of the new work you want to be included in that version up to the repo url for `MyFavPkg`
 - make sure you've included a version bump, so that the new version is greater than the existing one
+- make sure your registries are up to date: `pkg"registry up"`

-And run:
+Then we can run:

 ```
 using LocalRegistry, MyFavPkg